 Early on in the development, I realised that by adding some physics variables, I was able to create other game styles - specifically a Lunar Lander mode

-and a Skramble mode - with a platformer mode coming soon.
+and a Skramble mode.
 My plan is to make as much of it playable on a mobile device, but this is a challenge,

 because the user interface is so different.
 You can experience the game while I am developing it!

 Jumping Jack Flash download zip